spring-cloud/spring-cloud-function/spring-cloud-function-samples/function-sample-aws-native/README.md

    }
    ```
 5. Choose **Test**.
-   You should see reversed output for the payload value: "OLLEH"
+   You should see reversed output for the payload value: "olleh"

 **Congratulations!** You have built and deployed a Graal native image to AWS Lambda.